radeva/notification-system/README.md

 ## Description

-This is a personal project implementing a notification system having the following requirements
+This is a project implementing a notification system having the following requirements

 - The system needs to be able to send notifications via several different channels (email, sms, slack) and be easily extensible to support more channels in the future.